magarittenguyen/ST558_Project3_GroupF/ST558-Project-3.md

 predictor variables.
 This value ranges from 0 to 1.
 The higher the R2 value, the better a model fits a dataset.

-From the table above the First linear regession model has the lowest RMSE and the hightest R2 and is therefore our winner.
+We will use RMSE to pick our winner.

 ``` r
 #pick the smallest RMSE for the best model...